Art by Shoaib Pasha.

 XIII.II Continuous Charge Distributions.

-# A. Rule .
-A Continuous Charge Distribution is a simple concept that elaborates the simple 'point' model of charges into one that uses calculus to account for more chargetype possibilities, furthering our all-consuming journey in human knowledge.
+# P. Rule .
+A Continuous Charge Distribution (CCD) is a simple concept that elaborates the simple 'point' model of charges into one that uses calculus to account for more chargetype possibilities, furthering this all-consuming journey in human knowledge.

 All a 'continuous charge distribution' is, is a charge that isn't a point charge; e.g., a charge with a shape and an electric charge continuously distributed throughout the object.